ksyar2001/leaflet-geocoder/README.md

 Leaflet + Mapbox  Search geocoding plugin
 ========================================

-A plugin that adds the ability to search (geocode) a Leaflet-powered map using Mapbox Search for LifeMapping project To be used @type/leaflet-geocoder-mapzen
+A plugin that adds the ability to search (geocode) a Leaflet-powered map using Mapbox Search To be used @type/leaflet-geocoder-mapzen